-Blended Or Step-Families
+Blended or Step-Families

-Differences In Ages
+Differences in Ages

 When there are gaps of three or more years between siblings, it is common for the birth order to restart.
 In a family with many children, this could create birth order subgroups.

-Health And Mental Issues
+Health and Mental Issues

 A child born with significant physical or neurodevelopmental disabilities can remain in the "youngest" position regardless of the birth order.
 This impacts the psychological birth order position of the other children.

-Gender Of Siblings
+Gender of Siblings

 The most psychological competition occurs between children of the same gender similar in ages.

-Death Of A Sibling
+Death of A Sibling

 An adopted child often has special circumstances in the family dynamic.
 For parents with difficulties conceiving, having an adopted child may be seen as a special gift.
 These parents have a greater tendency to spoil or overindulge the child.
 When an adopted child comes into an established family, he or she may find difficulties fitting into the dynamic.
-Emotional struggles of not being wanted by birth parents and not fitting in with biological siblings are common.
+Emotional struggles due to not being wanted by birth parents and not fitting in with biological siblings are common.
 Sometimes these feelings of inadequacy warrant therapy.

 In a study of more than 20,000 participants, however, data revealed no significant effects of birth order of the Big Five personality traits.
-These include: extraversion, emotional stability, agreeableness, conscientiousness, and openness to experience.
+These include extraversion, emotional stability, agreeableness, conscientiousness, and openness to experience.